Learn how to prepare Symantec Endpoint Protection Manager (SEPM) for disaster recovery, or recover your SEPM environment in the event of a disaster.

 Ensure that the KCS value in the recovery file matches to the current one in SEPM.
-Check TECH253460 to check the locations of the KCS values to verify with recovery files.
+See How to verify KCS and certificates on SEPM and SEP clients to check the locations of the KCS values to verify with recovery files.

 If you have a hardware failure, you must reinstall the management server using the IP address and host name (case sensitive) of the original management server.